The Best Cloud Phone Systems for UK Businesses in 2026

 These call forwarding settings are some of the only configuration options you get in the desktop app, which shows how simple bOnline keeps its software.
 Source: Matt Reed/Expert Market

-• Strong value for unlimited calling: At £8.50 per user, per month (annual), it’s hard to beat on headline price for teams that rack up lots of calls and want predictable monthly costs.
+• Strong value for unlimited calling: At £13.95 per user, per month (annual), it’s hard to beat on headline price for teams that rack up lots of calls and want predictable monthly costs.

 • Phone system fundamentals are present: You still get the features that SMEs actually lean on: call routing, IVR menus and custom workflows, call queues, voicemail-to-email, and mobile and desktop apps.

-• Add-ons let you upgrade the basics without changing providers: If you need call recording, HD video, international calling, or extra integrations later, you can bolt them on (often for around £5 per user, per month, each).
+• Add-ons let you upgrade the basics without changing providers: If you need call recording, HD video, international calling or extra integrations later, you can bolt them on (often for around £5 per user, per month, each).
 That makes it easy to start lean and add only what you genuinely use (which is ideal for small businesses).

-What could bOnline Unlimited Calling improve?
+bOnline Unlimited Calling drawbacks and limitations

 • No browser calling: In testing, I could not make calls directly in the browser.
-You need the desktop or mobile app, which adds friction if your team expects log in and call, like RingCentral or 8×8.
+You need the desktop or mobile app, which adds friction if your team expects to log in and call, like RingCentral or 8×8.

 • Feature depth is limited versus mid-market systems: You don’t get advanced coaching tools (like whisper and barge) that sales and support teams rely on for live training in platforms like RingCentral (Premium/Ultimate) or 8×8.